elastisys/compliantkubernetes-apps/docs/restore/rclone.md

 # Restore rclone

-This will guide you through restoring object storage if you primary object storage is corrupted or unavailable, and allows for data to be restore with point in time if using versioning (currently only supported for S3) in your off-site backup.
+This will guide you through restoring object storage if your primary object storage is corrupted or unavailable.
+Additionally it allows for data to be restored with point in time if using versioning (currently only supported for S3) in your off-site backup.

 > [!important]
 > Ensure that all `rclone-sync` CronJobs are suspended or removed so they cannot corrupt the backup!